North Macedonia

 Childlessness rate (TCR)

-The childlessness rate (TCR) in North Macedonia reached 38.0% in 2024, marking an increase of 4.2 percentage points compared to 2023.
-Over the last five years from 2020 to 2024, the average TCR has actually been on a downward trend, sitting at 36.5%.
-When looking back to the 1990s, the rate was significantly lower, averaging 22.6%, making the recent figure about 15.4 percentage points higher.
-On a global scale, North Macedonia holds the 15th position out of 38 countries, and within Europe, it ranks 10th among 31 nations.
+In 2024, the total childlessness rate (TCR) in North Macedonia reached 38.0%, marking a rise of 4.2 percentage points compared to 2023.
+Looking at the five years from 2020 to 2024, the TCR has shown a downward trend, averaging 36.5%.
+When compared to the average from the 1990s, which was 22.6%, the rate is now about 15.4 percentage points higher.
+On a global scale, the country stands 15th out of 38 nations, and within Europe, it ranks 10th among 31 countries.

 | Year | TCR | Year | TCR |